sreenuyedavalli/helloname/README.md

 Assumptions:
 Build a 3 tier web app.
 Build an API to accept json requests and take an action In this case check GET endpoint hello/:somename and return and print the name as well as to lookup the name in a database.
 If the name exists, increase a counter tracking number of GET requests for that name.
 If the name doesn't exist then insert the name into a table and increase the names count by 1.
 To delete the counts on all names post a json request to /counts..(curl -X DELETE -H "Content-Type: application/json" http://104.154.136.98/counts).
-To return all results go to http://104.154.136.98/counts.
+To return all results outputed in json tupe of the name and count go to http://104.154.136.98/counts.
 Any undefined route will return a 404.
+To see system data go to http://104.154.136.98/health which will return disk and memory info.

 Tech:
 Go